gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Inspecting_the_fastqs.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# A first look at fastqs
+# What's in the fastq files?

-## Using UNIX to inspect fastq files
+### Using UNIX to inspect the fastqs

-Let's take a look at the data using the UNIX command `less` (actually we'll use `zless`, as this will uncompress the file on the fly):
+The simplest thing to do is look at the data in the terminal.
+The command `less` will do this for us - actually we'll use `zless` because the data is compressed).
+Try it now:

 ```
-zless -S ERR377582_1.fastq.gz
+zless -S malaria/QG0033-C_Illumina-HiSeq_read1.fastq.gz
 ```

-**Note**. the `-S` tells `zless` to stretch long lines off to the right of the screen.
+**Note**.
+You ought to be able to copy/paste the above into your terminal, or else type it directly.
+(Use &lt;tab&gt; to auto-complete filenames.)
+The `-S` option tells `zless` to stretch long lines off to the right of the screen.
 You can navigate using the arrow keys.
+You can also quit any time by pressing `q`.

-Look at the structure of the fastq file.
-Each read occupies four lines in the file, for example the first read in the above file looks like:
+Look at the structure of the fastq file. **Each read occupies four lines in the file**.
+For example the first read in the above file looks like:

 ```